 Financing a loft conversion

-According to many estate agents, when homeowners DIY without making the necessary checks, you can end up with just an expensive storage space rather than an extra bedroom.
+According to many estate agents, when homeowners DIY without making the necessary checks, they can end up with just an expensive storage space rather than an extra bedroom.
 There are five main points you need to be aware of.

-- Structural Stability - are the ceiling joists and load bearing walls and even foundations up to the job?
+- Structural stability - are the ceiling joists and load bearing walls and even foundations up to the job?

-- Fire Resistance - stairs need to be enclosed with a fire resistant door
+- Fire resistance - stairs need to be enclosed with a fire resistant door

-- Access and Means of Escape - via stairs and VELUX® escape/access skylights
+- Access and means of escape - via stairs and VELUX® escape/access skylights

-- Weather Resistance and Energy Conservation - The loft walls and roof must keep out the elements and retain heat, via insulation
+- Weather resistance and energy conservation - the loft walls and roof must keep out the elements and retain heat, via insulation

-- Ventilation - providing clean air to the living environment and venting moist or stale air, which would cause condensation and can lead to all kinds of structural problems over time.
+- Ventilation - providing clean air to the living environment and venting moist or stale air, which would cause condensation and can lead to all kinds of structural problems over time

 If a conversion doesn't meet these building regulation criteria, then you can't market it as an extra bedroom (only storage) and you won't get the price you wanted for the property.
 At worst, you may inadvertently cut through supporting joists, which basically hold the roof up, and that would be very costly to put right and may mean your home is unsalable.

 What are the most common loft designs?